HomeProgrammesNursingBachelor of Nursing

 Programme Development

-The UCOL Te Pūkenga Bachelor of Nursing will provide you with learning opportunities that enable you to become an effective registered nurse, providing competent, comprehensive nursing care.
+The UCOL Bachelor of Nursing will provide you with learning opportunities that enable you to become an effective registered nurse who provides competent, comprehensive nursing care.

-We have a team of lecturers to guide you right through your nursing journey.
+We have a team of lecturers to guide you through your nursing journey.
 They’ll support you through the curriculum, which includes up to 160 hours of clinical placements in your first year.
-Later in the programme, these clinical experiences will include primary health care, medical and surgical, and mental health settings.
+As you continue through the programme, these clinical experiences will include primary health care, medical and surgical wards, and mental health settings across the lower North Island.
+Across 24/7 rotating rosters, you will gain experience and develop your skills alongside registered nurses on site and UCOL lecturers.

 This programme is designed for: